 People who develop type 2 diabetes may have certain medical conditions that can lead to this disease.
 The reasons might include genes, obesity, metabolic syndrome, excessive glucose secretion, broken beta cell, and ineffective coordination between cells.
-However, most of the patients with diabetes type 2 are people 45 years of age and older.
+However, most patients with type 2 diabetes are people 45 years of age and older.

 You may also have a family history: your brother, sister, parent, or grandparent may have the disease.
 The risk factor increases if you have a particular ethnicity; Africa, America, Alaska, Asia, and others.